Pascal Vitali Fua

 Pascal Fua is a computer science professor at EPFL (École Polytechnique Fédérale de Lausanne, Lausanne, Switzerland).
 He received an engineering degree from École Polytechnique, Paris, in 1984 and a Ph.D. in computer science from the University of Orsay in 1989.
 He joined EPFL in 1996.
 Before that, he worked at SRI International and at INRIA Sophia-Antipolis as a computer scientist.

-His expertise is in computer vision and machine learning, including motion recovery from images, analysis of microscopy images, and surface shape modeling.
+His expertise is in computer vision and machine learning, including motion recovery from images, analysis of microscopy images, and 3D shape modeling.
 He is best known for developing innovative methods for 3D reconstruction of deformable surfaces from monocular image sequences, for detecting and matching image keypoints, and for video-based people tracking.

 He has cofounded three spinoff companies: